 In some communities, it is honorary to light candles in honor of Rabbi Shimon.
 However, this is a time where we honor those who brought great mysticism into our world.
 Take the day to honor people who inspired you, taught you, guided you, and shone a light on your mystical practice, passed on or still on this plane.
 This holiday centers deeply around the relationship between student and teacher, so take a bit of time to think of the teachers (official or unofficial) that you have had throughout your life.

-Bonfires are lit for numerous reasons: to honor the light Rabbi Shimon brought to the world, honoring the ever-burning mysticism of the Torah, honor the souls of the Jews around the world, and more.
+Bonfires are lit for numerous reasons: to honor the light Rabbi Shimon brought to the world, honoring the ever-burning mysticism of the Torah, honoring the souls of the Jews around the world, and more.

 Fire is a deeply important part of Jewish rituals, most often found through candle lighting, but there is a certain magic to that of a bonfire.
 While we are currently unable to meet and celebrate with large crowds, most often we celebrate Lag B'Omer with great fanfare, joy, and lots, and lots of people.
 Sitting around a bonfire, you witness the flames, feel the heat, experience the joy.